microsoft/BotFramework-Composer/docs/how_to_use_oauth.md

    `Authorization callback URL`: the callback URL of your application, e.g. `https://token.botframework.com/.auth/web/redirect`. read more [here](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/).

 - Click `Registration application`.
-Then you will see the application as the following:
+Then you will see the `Client ID`, `Client Secret` values generated in the application webpage as the following:

 ![oauth-app-credentials](./media/integration/oauth-app-credentials.png)

-- Copy `Client ID` and `Client Secret` and paste the values to your Azure's Service Provider Connection Setting.
+- Copy the `Client ID` and `Client Secret` values and paste them to your Azure's Service Provider Connection Setting.
 These values configure the connection between your Azure resource and Github.
 Optionally, you can fill `user, repo, admin` in `Scopes`.
 This field specifies the permission you want to grant.
 Save this setting.

 Now, with the  `Name` , `Client ID`, `Client Secret`, and `Scopes` of your new OAuth connection setting in Azure, you are ready to configure your bot.